-After taking of food, food is digested and then it is passed to the different parts of body for the growth, repair and other vital functioning of body.
+After ingestion, food is digested and then it is passed to different parts of body for the growth, repair and other vital functionins of body.

 The food we take is primarily in the form of complex substances.
-Food in such complex form is not used as such by animals.
-Hence, they need to be first broken down into simpler soluble forms so that they can be absorbed by the cells of the body.
+OUr body canot use food in complex form.
+So, these complex substances need to be broken down into simple substances so that they can be absorbed by cells of the body.
 After that, cells can utilise such simple substances for various purposes, like growth & energy, and for getting energy.

 The process of breaking down of complex component of food into simpler substances is called digestion.
 The process of digestion is different in different organisms.
 Digestive systems of different animals have evolved according to different dietary needs of these animals.